Report: Seahawks getting a visit from free agent cornerback T.J. Carrie

 That contrasted greatly to the 2018 season when Carrie allowed just a passer rating of 76.3, giving up 52 completions on 93 attempts for 637 yards and one touchdown.

-A story from Cleveland.com when Carrie was released called him “a fan favorite and one of the most active Browns players in the community.”
+A story from Cleveland.com when Carrie was released called him, “a fan favorite and one of the most active Browns players in the community.”

-Seattle has roughly $44 million in cap space and has made it clear that reviving a defense that was statistically the worst since Carroll’s first year in 2010 will be a priority.
+The Seahawks have roughly $44 million in cap space and has made it clear that reviving a defense that was statistically the worst since Carroll’s first year in 2010 will be a priority.

 Carroll said throughout the 2019 season that the team played as much base defense as it did in part because it liked having Kendricks on the field as often as possible, which he felt made the team better against the run (something that had been an issue in 2018) without much of a drop-off against the pass.

-But Kendricks battled injuries late in the year, missing games in December against the Rams and Panthers, and then suffered an ACL injury in the last game of the regular season against the 49ers which leaves his availability for the start of the 2020 season.
+But Kendricks battled injuries late in the year, missing games in December against the Rams and Panthers.
+He suffered an ACL injury in the last game of the regular season against the 49ers which leaves his availability for the start of the 2020 season.
 Kendricks is also a free agent further clouding his future, as does the fact that he is due to be sentenced later this month on an insider trading charge.

-Cody Barton took over for Kendricks when he was injured and the Seahawks continued to play a majority of base defense.
+Cody Barton took over for Kendricks when he was injured, and the Seahawks continued to play a majority of base defense.
 But adding a veteran nickel could change that equation.

 Draft picks officially set

-The day after the NFL awarded compensatory picks to teams, the league released the official order for the 2020 draft, which is April 23-25 in Las Vegas.
+The day after the NFL awarded compensatory picks, the league released the official order for the 2020 draft, which is April 23-25 in Las Vegas.

-There were no surprises to Seattle’s picks as the Seahawks will hold eight.
+There were no surprises for the Seahawks, who have eight picks.
 They will pick at 27, 59, 64, 101, 133, 144, 162 and 214.
-There are 255 total picks (there are typically 256 but Arizona gave up a pick when it used one in the supplemental draft last year on Washington State safety Jalen Thompson).
+There are 255 total picks this season — there are typically 256, but Arizona gave up a pick when it used one in the supplemental draft last year on Washington State safety Jalen Thompson.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.